 File Explorer search not working on Windows 11 might be due to a buggy OS build.
 Microsoft might have fixed the issue and pushed an update to your computer.
 You must install it on your PC using the link below.

-Step 1: Launch Windows 11 Settings menu (use Windows + I keys).
+Step 1: Launch the Windows 11 Settings menu (use the Windows + I keys).